Study Abroad Stories

 What was one of your favorite parts of the program?

 "Two things- getting an opportunity to make friends and connections all over the world (which makes future travel plans a lot less scary when you know you have a couch to crash on if need be!), and also finally being able to apply some of the things I'd been studying both in my classes and through private practice (language skills and major/minor-specific topics)."
+What advice do you have for future study abroad students?

 "The world is ready to meet you!
 Seek grants & scholarships and start saving now even if there isn't currently a program that catches your eye so that when you do find one, you're not overwhelmed financially. "